 Because of the amount of documentation required to prove that you merit an approval, it could take some time to prepare a persuasive application.
 Also, USCIS officers have a great deal of discretion in deciding whose work is "in the national interest."

-Another issue is that expedited adjudication of the petition in return for a supplemental fee, known as “premium processing,” is not available from USCIS in this category.
-Therefore, the processing time might be longer than for an I-140 filed under the EB-1 category, in which premium processing is available.
+In the past, another issue was that expedited, 15-day adjudication of the petition in return for a supplemental fee, known as "premium processing," was not available from USCIS in this category.
+Therefore, the processing time could be much longer than for an I-140 filed under the EB-1 category, in which premium processing was available.

 To be eligible for a national interest waiver, you must first qualify for the EB-2 category, by having either an advanced degree or exceptional ability.
 In addition, you must satisfy a rigorous set of criteria related to your area of expertise.
 Let's look briefly at each of these in turn.